The skin expert's 5 best sun protection tips

 • Blouse 100% viscose: SPF: 15

-Size: It's pretty obvious that the more skin you cover, the better you're protected.
+It's pretty obvious that the more skin you cover, the better protected you are.
 It can be easy to forget that the same goes for hats!
 The best hats for sun protection have a wide brim (3 inches or more).
-Don't forget to wear sunglasses and feel free to use a pair of sturdy sunglasses with wide lenses that cover the eyes, eyelids and as much of the surrounding areas as possible.
+Don't forget to wear sunglasses, and preferably wear a pair of sturdy sunglasses with wide lenses that cover your eyes, eyelids, and as much of the surrounding area as possible.

-Loose fit: A loose fit shirt provides better SPF than a tight one.
+A loose-fitting shirt provides better SPF than a tight one.